zax456/Datastic_BT4222_Mining_Web_Data_for_Business_Insights/readme.md

 ### <ins>2.
 Community Detection</ins>
 __Setup__
-1. pip install the following packages:
+1. pip install the following packages (if not yet downloaded, from requirements.txt):
 	1. afinn
 	2. textblob
 	3. colour (for bar chart's bar colour)